 Bond served as the interim president until the end of the year when Rufus B. Atwood was named president.
-James A. Bond left the Kentucky Normal and Industrial Institute and moved to Cincinnati, Ohio, when he was named a Specialist in Education with the Bureau of Education in the U.S. Department of the Interior.
+Bond left the Kentucky Normal and Industrial Institute and moved to Cincinnati, OH when he was named a Specialist in Education with the Bureau of Education in the U.S. Department of the Interior.
 His first duty was to assist in the survey of secondary education.
-While in Cincinnati, Bond completed his master's degree in 1930 at the University of Cincinnati.
-His thesis title is Negro Education in Kentucky.
+While in Cincinnati, Bond earned his master's degree and wrote his thesis Negro Education in Kentucky in 1930 at the University of Cincinnati.

-James A. Bond would become a dean at Bethune-Cookman College in Florida, where he worked from 1935-1941.
-He temporarily left the school in 1935 to complete a semester of work on his doctorate at the University of Chicago; Bond specialized in junior college curriculum.
-He was author of "Bethune-Cookman College: community service station," The Crisis, vol. 48, no. 3 (March 1941), pp. 81 & 94 [available online at Google Books].
+James A. Bond would become a dean at Bethune-Cookman College (now Bethune-Cookman University) in Florida, where he worked from 1935-1941.
+He temporarily left the school in 1935 to complete a semester of work on his doctorate at the University of Chicago, specializing in junior college curriculum.
+He published "Bethune-Cookman College: community service station," The Crisis, vol. 48, no. 3 (March 1941), pp. 81 & 94 [available online at Google Books].

-For more see 50 Years of Segregation by J. A. Hardin; "James A. Bond of Kentucky...," The Crisis, vol. 37, no. 2 (Feb.
+For more see 50 Years of Segregation, by J. A. Hardin; "James A. Bond of Kentucky...," The Crisis, vol. 37, no. 2 (Feb.
 1930), p.
-60 [available online at Google Books]; and "Bethune-Cookman College dean leaves for Chicago," The Negro Star, 03/29/1935, p.
+60 [available online at Google Books]; and "Bethune-Cookman College dean leaves for Chicago," The Negro Star, 3/29/1935, p.
 3.